karelvaculik/pyreball/docs/references.md

 table.
-The code also creates three instances of the same link pointing to the table. [`__str__()`](../api/pyreball_html/#pyreball.html.Reference.__str__) method uses the default string that we passed to the constructor.
+The code also creates three instances of the same link pointing to the table. [`__str__()`](../api/pyreball_html/#pyreball.html.Reference.__str__) method uses the default string that we passed to the [`Reference`](../api/pyreball_html/#pyreball.html.Reference) constructor.
 The last link was created by [`__call__()`](../api/pyreball_html/#pyreball.html.Reference.__call__) method, which takes a parameter that is used to override the default link text.

 When default link text is not provided through the constructor, Pyreball uses table numbers as texts for links pointing to tables.
-The same is applied for links pointing to figures.
+The same is applied for links pointing to figures or code blocks.
 In case of headings, the default link text would be the text of the heading itself.

 The artificial example below demonstrates some of these features.